In order to collect anonymous data, we may use ‘cookies’ that remain in the cookies file of your browser until they are deleted from your hard drive.

 _gat Used to throttle request rate.
 1 minute

-AMP_TOKEN Contains a token that can be used to retrieve Client ID from AMP Client ID service 30 seconds to 1 year
+AMP_TOKEN Contains a token that can be used to retrieve Client ID from AMP Client ID service from 30 seconds later up to 1 year.

 For more information about cookies, including how to set your browser to reject them, please go to www.allaboutcookies.org.
 We also recommend that you take the time to read the ‘cookie code’ developed by the International Chamber of Commerce (ICC) for use by website operators to comply with the new rules.